image

 In A Nice Area?

 Yes.
 Definitely.
 Our school location is in one of the nicest residential neighborhoods of Boston.
+(Yes it is a snobby area and our students love that!)

 Our location consists of brick sidewalks, gas street lights & some of the best preserved examples of 19th century architecture in America.
 In fact, the area is so exclusive, that even external changes to properties in this area are rigorously examined and subject to review!